 - Understand noise levels and flight patterns: Living near an airbase means occasional noise from aircraft operations.
 The base typically publishes information about flight schedules and noise abatement procedures.
 Familiarizing yourself with these details can help manage expectations and minimize any potential disturbances.

 - Support local businesses that support the base: Many businesses in the Homestead area cater to the military community.
-Supporting these businesses helps strengthen the local economy and foster a positive relationship between the base and the community.
+Supporting these businesses helps strengthen the local economy and grow a positive relationship between the base and the community.

 - Communicate concerns constructively: If you have any concerns about base operations, such as noise levels or environmental issues, reach out to the base's public affairs office.
 They are committed to addressing community concerns in a timely and professional manner.

 - Appreciate the base's economic impact: Homestead ARB is a significant economic driver for the region, providing jobs, income, and stability.
-Recognizing its economic contributions can help foster a sense of appreciation for its presence in the community.
+Recognizing its economic contributions can help support a sense of appreciation for its presence in the community.

 For Prospective Service Members: